cmda-minor-web-1718/performance-matters-checklist/readme.md

 ### JavaScript

-*   Add some more points here...
+*   Add defer and async to all Javascript imports where the Jasavscript is not necesarry to render above-the-fold content

 ### Fonts